maryanncollins/pokemon-battle-AI/README.md

 ### Initial Questions:
 - Which factors have the most significant impact on the outcome of a battle?
 How many rounds of a battle are needed to train a model on to predict a winner?
 - What is the ideal output for this model?
-Try to predict a winner after every round or just at the start of the battle?
+Should we try to predict a winner after every round or just at the start of the battle?
 - By utilizing data gathered from previous battles, what level of accuracy can be achieved in predicting the winner of a future battle between two new teams?